Curator: Exhibitions curator

 An "exhibitions curator" is a person in charge of conceiving and organising exhibitions.

 The title "curator" identifies someone who selects and often interprets works for an exhibit.
 In addition to selecting works, the curator is often responsible for writing labels, catalog essays, and other content supporting exhibitions.
 Such curators may be permanent staff members, "guest curators" from an affiliated organization or university, or "freelance curators" working on a consultancy basis.

 In France, the term "exhibitions curator" is translated as commissaire d'exposition or curateur.

 The late-20th century saw an explosion of artists organizing exhibitions.
-The artist-curator has a long tradition of influence, notably featuring Sir Joshua Reynolds (1723-1792), inaugural president of the Royal Academy of Arts, London, founded in 1768.
+The artist-curator has a long tradition of influence, notably featuring Sir Joshua Reynolds (1723–1792), inaugural president of the Royal Academy of Arts, London, founded in 1768.

-Education and training for collections and exhibitions curators
+Education and training

 Curators hold a high academic degree in their subject, typically a Doctor of Philosophy or a master's degree in subjects such as history, art, history of art, archaeology, anthropology, or classics.
 Curators are also expected to have contributed to their academic field, for example, by delivering public talks, publishing articles, or presenting at specialist academic conferences.
 It is important that curators have knowledge of the current collecting market for their area of expertise, and are aware of current ethical practices and laws that may impact their organisation's collecting.

 The increased complexity of many museums and cultural organisations has prompted the emergence of professional programs in fields such as public history, public humanities, museum studies, arts management, and curating/curatorial practice.

-(See →External links for further information on courses.)